LCYAD/self-code-challenge/README.md

 * Swagger Documentation
 * should be able to be Dockerized, can be used for K8S or mini-kube
 * Include testing, both unit and integration test (> 80%)
+* Detailed documentation on how to setup and boot the repository